khrykin/CXXProxyKit/README.md

 ```

-Alternatively, you can call `toArray()` on the instance of `CXXNonOwningProxyArray` and cast element to a proxy type:
+Alternatively, you can call `toArray()` on the instance of `CXXNonOwningProxyArray` and cast the element to a proxy type:
 ```Swift

 for element in objectsProxies.toArray() {